dulhara19/nexora/README.md

 Optionally, the response can be converted to speech using TTS (Text-to-Speech) for voice output.

 ---
-Originally made from scratch. no MCP used. custom configured!
+Originally made from scratch. no MCP used. custom configured! feel free to contact me if needed.
 **made by DULHARA**